-The decision of OFPRA or of the Prefectures to channel an application under the accelerated procedure cannot be challenged separately from the final negative decision on the asylum claim.14 As far as cases (a) and (b) are concerned (claims channelled under accelerated procedure for safe country of origin or admissible subsequent application grounds), the law does not stipulate whether a separated appeal from the final negative decision can be introduced or not.
+The decision of OFPRA or of the Prefectures to channel an application under the accelerated procedure cannot be challenged separately from the final negative decision on the asylum claim but it possible for the applicant to request so to in the appeal against the negative decision.10

 Legal assistance at first instance